arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/debugger/debugger.md

 The goals of this tutorial are:

 - learn about the basics of debugging.
-- learn how to connect the UNO R4 Minima breakout to the Segger J-link debugger.
+- learn how to connect the UNO R4 Minima to the Segger® J-link debugger.
 - learn how to use the Ozone debugger software to debug an Arduino sketch.

 ## Hardware & Software Needed